shijxcs/LIFT/README.md

 python main.py -d inat2018 -m clip_vit_b16_peft num_epochs 20
 ```

+For other experiments, please refer to [scripts](scripts) for reproduction commands.

 ### Usage

 To train and test the proposed method on more settings, run